-- Involve, where reasonably practicable, all members of the College community in the development, review, evaluation, and impact assessment of all relevant improvement plans, policies and procedures - Publish and share College policies to the whole College community - Collect and analyse data (such as admissions data and examination results) to monitor any potential disadvantage amongst the pupil body, along with reviewing pastoral incident statistics throughout the course of the year - Help to overcome any potential barriers to learning by providing for pupils' diverse needs and learning styles including any learning support needs and/or disabilities a pupil may have - Ensure the wider College curriculum promotes and celebrates equality and diversity - Operate a clear zero tolerance policy towards abusive or discriminatory behaviour, as outlined within the Anti-bullying, Peer on Peer Abuse and the Child Protection and Safeguarding Policy - Work in partnership with families and the wider community to establish, promote and disseminate inclusive practice and help tackle discrimination - 4.3 At the College we aim to promote inclusion and tackle any form of discrimination, actively promoting harmonious relations in all areas of College life and with our key partners such as parents and other schools.
+- Involve, where reasonably practicable, all members of the school community in the development, review, evaluation, and impact assessment of all relevant improvement plans, policies and procedures - Publish and share school policies to the whole school community - Collect and analyse data (such as admissions data and examination results) to monitor any potential disadvantage amongst the pupil body, along with reviewing pastoral incident statistics throughout the course of the year - Help to overcome any potential barriers to learning by providing for pupils' diverse needs and learning styles including any learning support needs and/or disabilities a pupil may have - Ensure the wider school curriculum promotes and celebrates equality and diversity - Operate a clear zero tolerance policy towards abusive or discriminatory behaviour, as outlined within the Anti-bullying, child on child Abuse and the Child Protection and Safeguarding Policy - Work in partnership with families and the wider community to establish, promote and disseminate inclusive practice and help tackle discrimination - 4.3 At the school we aim to promote inclusion and tackle any form of discrimination, actively promoting harmonious relations in all areas of school life and with our key partners such as parents and other schools.
 We seek to remove any barriers to access, participation, progression, attainment and achievement.
 We take seriously our contribution towards community cohesion.

-5.0 Procedures at the College
+5.0 Procedures at the school

-- 5.1 The College treats every application for admission in a fair and equal way.
-The College accepts applications from, and admits, pupils irrespective of any protected characteristic. - 5.2 Parents must inform the College when completing the registration form of any special circumstances affecting their child (such as additional learning needs and or/healthcare needs) which may affect the child's ability to fully participate in the education provided by the College.
-The College will not offer a place to a child if, after reasonable adjustments have been considered, the College cannot adequately cater for and/or meet their needs. - 5.3 Failure to disclose serious medical issues or conditions prior to arrival may result in a pupil being asked to leave the College at a later late, if reasonable adjustments cannot be made and it is felt that the College cannot adequately cater for undisclosed complex needs.
+- 5.1 The school treats every application for admission in a fair and equal way.
+The school accepts applications from, and admits, pupils irrespective of any protected characteristic. - 5.2 Parents must inform the school when completing the registration form of any special circumstances affecting their child (such as additional learning needs and or/healthcare needs) which may affect the child's ability to fully participate in the education provided by the school.
+The school will not offer a place to a child if, after reasonable

+- adjustments have been considered, the school cannot adequately cater for and/or meet their needs. - 5.3 Failure to disclose serious medical issues or conditions prior to arrival may result in a pupil being asked to leave the school at a later time, if reasonable adjustments cannot be made and it is felt that the school cannot adequately cater for undisclosed complex needs.